chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 Samples:

-* [JSON Notebook Serializer](https://github.com/microsoft/notebook-extension-samples/tree/main/notebook-serializer): Simple example notebook that takes JSON input and outputs prettified JSON in a custom `NotebookRenderer`.
+* [JSON Notebook Serializer](https://github.com/microsoft/notebook-插件-samples/tree/main/notebook-serializer): Simple example notebook that takes JSON input and outputs prettified JSON in a custom `NotebookRenderer`.
 * [Markdown Serializer](https://github.com/microsoft/vscode-markdown-notebook): Open and edit Markdown files as a notebook.

 ### Example

-In this example, we build a simplified notebook provider extension for viewing files in the [Jupyter Notebook format](https://nbformat.readthedocs.io/en/latest/format_description.html) with a `.notebook` extension (instead of its traditional file extension `.ipynb`).
+In this example, we build a simplified notebook provider 插件 for viewing files in the [Jupyter Notebook format](https://nbformat.readthedocs.io/en/latest/format_description.html) with a `.notebook` 插件 (instead of its traditional file 插件 `.ipynb`).

 A notebook serializer is declared in `package.json` under the `contributes.notebooks` section as follows: